 As their names suggest, the main difference between a 15-year and 30-year fixed-rate mortgage is its duration.
 If you make your regular monthly loan payments on time every month, you will pay off a 15-year fixed-rate mortgage loan in 15 years.
 You will pay off a 30-year fixed-rate loan in 30.

-There's another big difference that comes with these loans: The average mortgage interest rate on a 15-year loan is smaller than it is on a 30-year loan.
-According to Freddie Mac, the average interest rate on a 15-year fixed-rate mortgage loan stood at 4.01 percent in late December 2018.
-The average rate on a 30-year fixed-rate mortgage loan stood at 4.55 percent during the same period.
-Both rates are moderately above what they were in the prior year, and still historically attractive.
-However, you'll note the rate on the 15-year loan is much lower than the 30-year rate.
+Another big difference comes with these loans: The average mortgage interest rate on a 15-year loan is smaller than it is on a 30-year loan.
+According to Mortgage News Daily, the average interest rate on a 15-year fixed-rate mortgage loan stood at 2.60 percent in December 2021.
+The average rate on a 30-year fixed-rate mortgage loan stood at 3.26 percent during the same period.
+Both rates faced increases this year compared to the year prior and are still historically attractive.
+However, you'll note the rate on the 15-year loan is lower than the 30-year rate.

 Does that mean that a 15-year fixed-rate loan is the best financial choice?
 Not necessarily.

-For example, if you take out a 30-year fixed-rate $200,000 mortgage with an interest rate of 4.55 percent, you will pay $166,956 during the life of your loan in interest.
-If you take out the same loan at the same rate but for a period of just 15 years, you will pay only $76,319 in interest over the life of the loan.
+For example, if you take out a 30-year fixed-rate $200,000 mortgage with an interest rate of 3.26 percent, you will pay $113,744 during the life of your loan in interest.
+If you take out the same loan at the same rate, but for just 15 years, you will pay only $53,136 in interest over the life of the loan.

 Again, though, that does not mean that the 15-year loan is necessarily the best choice for you and your family.
 Even though a 15-year mortgage comes with a lower interest rate, your monthly payment for such a loan will be higher than it would be with a 30-year fixed-rate loan.
 The reason?
-In a 30-year loan, the monthly payments are portioned out over a more extended period.
+In a 30-year loan, the monthly payments are for an extended period.